Legislation

 Click any of the documents below to view or print the full text of the legislation.

-Attached above are copies of the existing sections of the City Charter and City Code that pertain to municipal voting.
+Attached below are copies of the existing sections of the City Charter and City Code that pertain to municipal voting.

 Attached above are copies of the proposed amendments to the City Charter and City Code introduced by the opponents of All-Resident Voting.